RCasatta/fbbe/Readme.md

 # Fast Bitcoin Block Explorer

-A light Bitcoin block explorer without address indexing, using only a bitcoin core instance without RPC credentials (unauthenticated REST interface).
+A light Bitcoin block explorer using only a bitcoin core instance without RPC credentials (unauthenticated REST interface) and with txindex.

-Runs live on mainnet, testnet and signet @ http://fbbe.info
+Runs live on mainnet and signet @ http://fbbe.info

 Locally can run on regtest.